-The Lion is mentioned several times before he finally shows his face in Legacies Unmasked (book 5 of NTSR).
+The Lion is mentioned several times, making a brief appearance in the shadows of Roots and Wings (book 2 of NTSR), before finally showing his face in Legacies Unmasked (book 5 of NTSR).
 The Wolf is first mentioned in the second book but makes his first appearance in Moonstruck Consent (book 4 of NTSR).

 The story is unfinished, still in its first draft, but I know exactly where it’s going.
 It currently stands at just over 13K words.

-Oskar/The Lion is a vampire.
-Asgaut/The Wolf is a vaewolf.
+Cas/The Lion is a vampire.
+Asgaut/The Wolf is a very bored vaewolf.

 “You’ve spent time with Howard?”

-“I should’ve warned you about his driving,” said Oskar, amusement twinkling in his silvery eyes.
+“I should’ve warned you about his driving,” Cas conceded, amusement twinkling in his silvery eyes.
 “At least his horses know how to behave.”

 “Not when I’m in the carriage.
 I swear they can tell what I am.
 I prefer to ride on Matilda.
 Have you seen her?
 She’s a beauty.”